HITS-AIN/GPLVMplus.jl/README.md

 # $\mbox{GPLVM}_+$

+# What is this?
-Implementation of the $\mbox{GPLVM}_+$ model presented in [Positive and Scale Invariant Gaussian Process Latent Variable Model for Astronomical Spectra, ESANN 2024](https://github.com/ngiann/GPLVMplus.jl/blob/main/ESANN2024.pdf).
+This is an implementation of the $\mbox{GPLVM}_+$ model presented in [Positive and Scale Invariant Gaussian Process Latent Variable Model for Astronomical Spectra, ESANN 2024](https://github.com/ngiann/GPLVMplus.jl/blob/main/ESANN2024.pdf).

+# Installation

 Apart from cloning, an easy way of using the package is the following: